Late-Universe Dynamics from Vacuum Geometry

 1

-[2] measurements.
-We argue that both arise from one geometric phase transition
+) [2] measurements.
+We argue that both arise from one

-in a discrete Face-Centered Cubic (FCC) vacuum lattice with coordination number
+geometric phase transition in a discrete Face-Centered Cubic (FCC) vacuum lat-

-L), meaning the bulk carries zero vacuum stress (Λ
+, meaning the bulk carries zero vacuum stress (

 bulk

-Dark energy is therefore confined to the elastic bending strain of the outermost holo-
+ergy is therefore conned to the elastic bending strain of the outermost holographic

 Λ,bare